Sunday was my birthday. I could have chosen to make it special by doing something completely different from normal. So, I did and I didn't.

 In the early afternoon, I played for a wedding with one of my favorite local musicians, Chris Souza of Penn Strings.
 It was a sweet ceremony (marked by loud calls and cries of the seven children attending).
 Being in the presence of young love and getting to play beautiful music: I couldn't ask for a nicer gift.

-Next, I joined Anita at the arts celebration.
-She gave me exceptional gifts made by other local artists.
-Her jewelry and InterPlay Inspiration Deck were selling well at the booth.
+Next, I joined my friends at the local arts celebration.
+That day, jewelry and The InterPlay Inspiration Deck were selling well at booths.
 What an awesome day.

 So, I started wondering how something so wonderful as this happened to me.
 What I mean is that my life is becoming what I wanted it to be and I'm a little surprised to find my life being so awesome.
 Here are the things I've come up with so far: